themoritz/purescript-handsontable/docs/Handsontable.md

 countVisibleCols :: forall eff d.
 Handsontable d -> Eff (hot :: HOT | eff) Int
 ```

+Number of visible columns.
+Returns `-1` if the table is not visible

 #### `countVisibleRows`

 ``` purescript